Almezing/almezing.github.io/_posts/DRAFT-2018-12-11-The-Girls.md

 # The Girls - B to V
 ### Buttercup ({{Buttercup}})
 Alias: Green Machine
-Associations - Gangrene Gang (associate from interaction that later resulted in her receive the inject, allow for fast recovery from any attack)
+Associations: Gangrene Gang (associate from interaction that later resulted in her receive the inject, allow for fast recovery from any attack)
+Age: 27
+Occuptation: Underground Fighter
+Personality traits:
+Highest level of education: Highschool
+Physical traits:
+Biggest motivator: Fame
+Biggest fear: Mediocrity
+Likes:
+Dislikes:
 Powers: Strength, Speed, Regeneration
 Concept based off Akali (LoL), Faith (Mirrors Edge) , Tifa (FFVII)

 > That last fight was bust.
 It did not end well for the both of us.
 It ended up a loss for me by shitty ruling, but he ended up in a coma anyways.
 Should have never accepted his offer, but whatever these people wanted a show, and best of all, they know my name.